The age-old question every business will face: do we build it or should we buy it?

 If you ask your technical teams and engineers if they can build something, they will almost always say yes.

 That conviction to build anything you need is probably why you hired that engineer in the first place.
-Although, more often than not, engineering resources are the most precious resource within a company, so why would you want them working on something that is not a “core product”?
+Although, more often than not, engineering is the most precious resource within a company, so why would you want them working on something that is not a “core product”?

-Based on community conversations, below are some of the reasons why companies are hesitant to buying a tool and an internal build seems preferred (at first):
+Based on community conversations, below are some of the reasons why companies are hesitant to buy a tool and an internal build seems preferred (at first):

-- “We’re not sure how we’ll operationalize this within the GTM team, so we’d rather try and build an MVP internally first to test it out.”
+• “We’re not sure how we’ll operationalize this within the go-to-market team, so we’d rather try and build an MVP internally first to test it out.”

 If we break down these concerns, you see three major categories: